 The Account API lets you manage the different business policies that are associated with an eBay seller's account.
 This includes a seller's payment, fulfillment (shipping), and return policies.
 Interfaces in the API also allow merchants to opt-in to eBay seller programs, set tax tables for countries that have more than a single tax jurisdiction, and check their seller privileges (such as their selling limits).

-The Account API interfaces with the resources outlined below:
+The Account API has methods that interface with the following resources:

 Business use cases